 - To be community builders: Fostering mutual respect, establishing protocols for interactions among board members and with the community, developing a sound visioning process for the community and collaborating with local municipalities

-- To be staff facilitators: Seeing staff and vendors as partners in creating a successful community
+- To be staff facilitators: Creating partnerships with staff and vendors to create a successful community

-Here again, transparency is a best practice that plays a role in an effective board.
+Here again, transparency is a priority that plays a role in your effectiveness as a board.
+Make meetings as accessible as possible to homeowners by offering ways for them to attend via conference calls or webinars if they cannot in person.
 Have board meetings at a set day and time every month and have an agenda clearly set for items that are ready for an action of some kind.
-Being prepared will help you conduct the business of the association more smoothly and quickly – no 3-hour meetings!
+Being prepared will help you conduct the business of the association more smoothly and quickly – no more 3-hour meetings!

 There are times when the board needs to meet for confidential reasons such as discussions of legal matters.
-Those executive sessions are separate from general board meetings and closed to residents.
+Those executive sessions are separate from general board meetings and, understandably, not open to residents.

-Establishing a code of conduct is a best practice tool that can really help make your board meetings run more smoothly, too.
+Establish a code of conduct to help make your board meetings run more smoothly, too.
 For board members, this would include refraining from engaging in debates with homeowners, disclosing conflicts of interest and recusing yourself from any related votes to remove the perception of impropriety.

-Edwards stresses the importance of getting your reserve study updated regularly by a qualified specialist.
-Conduct a basic update yearly (with no site visit) and a more comprehensive update (with a site visit) every 3 years, depending on the size and complexity of your association.
+Board Priority #6: ReservesIt’s important to get your reserve study updated regularly by a qualified specialist.
+Consider a comprehensive study or update (with a site visit) every 3 years and conduct a basic update every year (a site visit shouldn’t be necessary), depending on the size and complexity of your association.
 If you undertake any major capital improvements, plan on having a comprehensive update the following year as well.